CybotAS/CookiebotWP/readme.txt

 ### 4.2.13 ###
 Release date: August 7th 2023

-Cookiebot CMP version 4.2.13 is out!
+Cookiebot by Usercentrics version 4.2.13 is out!
 This release fixes a bug on the ignored scripts feature and updates the content.
 Here is the complete list of this update:

 ####Bugfixes####
 * Ignore scripts bug excluding script handlers